-Saturdays through May 20, 9:30-11 a.m., Prog.
+Saturdays through Dec.
+16, 9:30-11 a.m., Prog.
 Bldg.
+(Sep.
+9 and Oct.
+7 classes canceled.)
 Contact Ravi Kaur (Chris Mason), 571-213-3192, to register or for more information.
-Senior discounts, drop-in rates or package of four or 11 sessions available.
-Increase your flexibility, reduce your stress and improve your breathing and your health.
+Senior discounts, drop-in rates or packages available.
+Increase your flexibility, reduce your stress and improve your breathing and health.

 by Rev. Laura Horton-Ludwig Dear ones, I wonder if you feel also that this has been a difficult week to be a human being in this world.
 The headlines have shown up relentlessly, messengers of pain and suffering – refugees and political violence across the Middle East, continuing unrest in Ukraine and, much closer to home, the tragedy of another young African-American man shot by police and a community exploding in violence.
 We listen, and read and many of us wonder, what on earth can we do?
 How are we called to respond, what can we do to help?
 How are we to live?
 Will you breathe with me?
 Breathe […]